 The revealing and often supernatural stories shared by the individuals profiled in Ms. Rousseva’s book serve as reminders that the rhythms of a slower and perhaps more introspective life has true resonance in our fast-paced world.
 Like the archaic dances and polyphonic music that Bulgaria’s choirs are internationally renowned for the faraway songs preserved and recorded herein serve as vital reminders of what it is like to be part of an ancient camp or epic moment.
 The stillness of these seemingly barren communities stirs our curiosity and holds a mirror up to the supposed ease of modern life, while the faces and stories themselves beg us to ask what knowledge, sense of comfort, and deeper insight resides in the mountainous outposts that have been forgotten but not silenced.

 – Abigail Doan and Ludmil Pandeff, The Haemimont Foundation

 Since the release of the book in 2014, the author has participated in solo exhibitions and storytelling presentations in the cities of Plovdiv, Sofia, and Varna, Bulgaria, as well as the Espace Culturel Bulgare in Paris, France.
-She is currently preparing an upcoming exhibition at the Bulgarian Cultural Institute in London opening on 20 October, 2016.
-Announcements for future exhibition dates and readings are to come.
+She is currently preparing an upcoming exhibition at the Bulgarian Cultural Institute in London opening on 28 October, 2016.

 For more information on acquiring a copy of this publication, available in both Bulgarian and English, please contact firstname.lastname@example.org.